 - Discuss with friends and neighbours about clearing snow and ice from the front of your house and public walkways nearby, if you are unable to do this yourself.

 - If you have to go out, make sure you dress warmly and wear non-slip shoes.
 Also tell someone where you are going and let them know when you get back.
 If you have a mobile phone, keep it charged and on you at all times.

 - Keep active.

 - Dress warmly, eat warm food and take warm drinks regularly.

 - Visit the NHS’s ‘Keep Warm, Keep Well’ page for more information on how to keep yourself warm and healthy.

 Schools may sometimes close during very bad weather.
 Your child's school will text you if it is going to be closed.
 If you are unsure, check directly with the school before you travel.

-The Met Office web page ‘Get Ready for Winter’ has information on how to keep warm, healthy and safe during cold weather.
+The Met Office web page ‘Get Ready for Winter’ also has information on how to keep warm, healthy and safe during cold weather.